geek1243/Waterfall/README.md

 =========

 > [!CAUTION]
 > This project has reached end of life and is no longer maintained.
+> I am maintaining this fork for my server network [AmpCraft](https://www.ampcraft.org/), I cant promise long term support but i will continue to try my best.
 > We recommend you transition to [Velocity](https://papermc.io/software/velocity).
 For more information, see the [announcement](https://forums.papermc.io/threads/1088/).

 Waterfall is a fork of the well-known [BungeeCord](https://github.com/SpigotMC/BungeeCord) server teleportation suite.